Best 9 Places To Visit In Negros In 2019 [Updated]

 Basay is located in Negros Oriental and if it wasn’t for the fact I have been to Sipalay I would not have known about this place.
 There isn’t a lot to see or do in Basay but if you do want to chill by the beach and do nothing for a night or two, then this is a good place.
 There are only a couple of resorts there with Funtasea being my recommendation.
 Basay hardly has any tourists so it is very quiet and peaceful.
-There is a nice little stretch of beach and the sand is soft and golden white color.
+There is a nice little stretch of beach and the sand is a soft and golden white colour.
 While not as nice as Boracay, it is still a good little beach to chill out.
-For more information please click here.

 Hinoba-an is a small town located in Negros Occidental.
 Aside from the hustle and bustle of the town centre, there isn’t much to the place, and only a handful of local style resorts.
 However, what Hinoba-an lacks in infrastructure, it more than makes up for with the natural beauty.
-With a few of kilometers of powdery sand beach, there is a number of fishing villages along the way.
+With a few kilometres of powdery sand beach, there is a number of fishing villages along the way.
 These don’t really interfere with the natural beauty too much.
-For more information please click here.

-This place is located in Negros Occidental And is also a real hidden gem bereft of tourists.
+Cauayan is located in Negros Occidental And is also a real hidden gem bereft of tourists.
 I discovered this place by accident a number of years ago and couldn’t believe what I found.
 The first beach I saw was a peaceful little white sand beach called Calat-an.
 This beach is definitely not set up for tourism and is are all natural beach.
 Then not far from here is a resort called Punta Balata Resort and Spa.
 This was an amazing resort with hardly a single person there aside from the housekeeping staff.
 I was flabbergasted that there was a place like this basically in the middle of nowhere.
-For more information please click here.

 9).
 Mag Aso Falls

 Mag Aso Falls are located in Kabankalan City which is about halfway between Bacolod and Dumaguete, on the western coast of Negros Occidental.
 Here you will find Balicaocao Resort, home to Mag Aso Falls, nestled up in the mountains overlooking Kabankalan City and the Sulu Sea.
-There were two things that immediately struck me about the falls – the color of the water in the basin that the water fell into was an amazing turquoise color, unlike anything I had seen before.
+There were two things that immediately struck me about the falls – the colour of the water in the basin that the water fell into was an amazing turquoise colour, unlike anything I had seen before.
 Secondly, the waterfall itself had three distinct, very gentle, flowing falls.
-Please click here to read more.